vcgarnica/MSE_FindR/README.md

 ##### 2.3.2. `A × B` interaction **is significant** (i.e., both factors included)
 Here comparisons were performed for the `A × B` interaction, so both main effects `A` (e.g., *fertilizer*) and `B` (e.g., *cultivar*) need to be included as independent columns in the CSV input file, as shown in Table 4.
 They can take either numerical or categorical values.
 All the other information (*trial_id*, *rep*, etc.) remains the same as in one-way CRD or RCBD.
 In this example, we are interested in obtaining variability metrics for fertilizer x cultivar treatments and as a result, we must include information about both main effects.

 Table 4.
-Example of columns in the CSV file for obtaining $\hat\sigma^2$ via `MSE FindR`in factorial designs with A × B interaction present.
+Example of columns in the CSV file for obtaining $\hat\sigma^2$ via `MSE FINDR`in factorial designs with A × B interaction present.

 | trial_id | fertilizer | cultivars | rep |  yield  | fisher_letters|
 |:---------|-----:|------:|----:|----:|-------:|